impactmapping/open-impact-mapping-workshop/educational-workshops/concerts-online/facilitation-guide.md

 ### Exercise 3: Brainstorm behaviour changes

+Impacts -- especially behaviour changes -- are a critical concept for impact mapping, and most participants of your workshop probably do not normally think about them.
+This exercise helps people think about impacts first, so they can start differentiating between impacts, deliverables, types of work and organisational benefits.

+#### Learning objective

+* Understand how to describe impacts
+* Spot and avoid the most common problems when listing impacts (such as replacing them for deliverables or organisational goals)
+* Understand that prioritising impacts is much easier than prioritising features -- because they can relate to the current business objectives

+#### Facilitation objective

+* Get participants to brainstorm a list of impacts, so they can have a ready-made menu to kick start later impact mapping workshops
+* Lead participants to selecting a business objective around advertising revenue

+#### Mechanics

+Introduce the new task: the participants should work in groups to identify as many behaviour changes as possible in 15 minutes, and write them on post-its with marker pens.
+This is a group exercise, and the participants should discuss ideas before noting them down.

+- The key is to identify whose behaviour we can impact, and what that impact is
+- Show the behaviour change slide from the [Exercises](slides/exercises.ppt) presentation, explain the typical types of behaviour changes
+- Point out that the participants don't need to worry too much about identifying exact numbers (so no need to write down "purchase 5% faster", "purchase faster" is OK).
+- Point out the difference between "purchase" as a behaviour, and "purchase faster" as an impact, and how there might be some other impacts such as "purchase more frequently", "purchase more expensive tickets" and so on.
+- Ask the participants to use marker pens when writing ideas on post-its so they can be seen from a distance

+During the group discussions, go around and look for typical mistakes

+- People will list behaviours, not behaviour changes (eg "visit website"); get them to think about how differently
+- People will list "start doing ..." when the users are already doing it, perhaps outside our software.
+Eg "start inviting friends to concerts".
+This is already happening in the real world, so the big question is "how differently"
+- People will list software solutions (eg "start sending push notifications"); ask about whose behaviour they are changing with it instead

+#### Discussion guidelines

+Ask the participants to bring post-its to a central place - whiteboard or a wall - before taking the coffee break.
+Let them cluster the ideas into groups, based on the user segment/actor.
+After the break, go through the major ideas, and try to identify some common mistakes (eg software ideas, types of work, overall organisational benefits).
+Discuss how those things are not easily measurable.
+Help the participants identify the underlying behaviour changes in the group discussion.

+Suggest that you can aim at achieving all those behaviour changes, but not everything is equally important.
+At the same time, if you can identify important behaviour changes, this will help with prioritisation.
+Ask the participants to review the business situation again -- users moving to mobile from desktop devices, and discuss what impacts would be important to address in such a change.
+Do a Now/Not Now prioritisation by crossing things out from the board -- anything not directly addressing that business change can be postponed.

+Finally, discuss how addressing different impacts calls for completely different plans -- for example, choose some sales related impacts and ask the participants to suggest some important stories for that.
+Then select something around advertising or visiting frequently/visiting more, and ask them to suggest some stories for that.

 ### Exercise 4: Impact map for advertising revenue

 ### Exercise 5: Impact map for call centre load